walter-a-jablonowski/easy-backup/README.md

   - "MY_FOLDER . 'my_fld/'"  # you can also use PHP defines
                              # must be valid PHP that builds a string

-# default is "nobac" for source folders, you need 2 specify rules, see readme
+# default is "nobac" for source folders, you need at least one rule, see readme

 General rules:  # always skip